MaFeLP/MCDC/configuration.md

 # Allowed values: any String
 discordCommandPrefix: '.'

+# Selects if messages that are commands should be deleted after execution.
+# Allowed values: <true|false>
+deleteDiscordCommandMessages: false

 # Discord Channel IDs to broadcast messages to.
 channelIDs:
   - 1234

+# Enables accounts and linking.
+# Allowed values <true|false>
+enableLinking: true

+# Allow players to list all the accounts.
+# Allowed values <true|false>
+allowListAllAccounts: true

+# Decides, if the config value 'serverName' should be displayed in the footer of discord messages.
+# Allowed values <true|false>
+showFooterInMessages: true

 # Permission section for setting permission levels
 permission:
+  # The permissions on linking and editing accounts.
+  accountEdit:
+    # The OP level needed to remove accounts of players.
+    level: 3
+    # A list of UUIDs of Players who have a wildcard to use this command.
+    allowedUserUUIDs:
+      - a unique ID

   # Permission for minecraft command /config
   configEdit:
     # Required OP level
     level: 3
     # A list of UUIDs of Players who have a wildcard to use this command.
     allowedUserUUIDs:
       - a unique ID

   # Discord Server Admins are allowed to create Channels and Roles
   discordServerAdmin:
     # A list of discord IDs of users who have a wildcard to use this command
     allowedUserIDs:
       - 1234

   # Discord Bot admins, use cases may follow.
   discordBotAdmin:
     # A list of authorised bot users.
     allowedUserIDs:
       - 1234

 # If the command parser should treat \ as a normal character
 # Allowed values: <true|false>